School council 2020-21 was elected despite the COVID bubbles - the first meeting was held on line using a Google Meet session.

 |4S: Ethan T, Zofia S||5P: Toni W, George F||5N: Christina Z, Josh M||6D: Lauren S, Connor K||6C: Bradley P, Aditi K|

-Over 110 children stood in the 2016 School Council elections, posting their thoughts in posters, hustings and more.
-The final selection of children chosen on voting day, October 5th 2016 were:
+Over 100 children are standing in the 2020 School Council elections, posting their thoughts in posters, hustings and more.
+Results to be announced soon.

-On the 24th November, children took on a great variety of jobs in school.
+On the 23-30th November, children will take on a great variety of jobs in school.
 Well done to all!

 Ava and Eden were co-Headteachers for the day, working on the school newsletter, surveying some children's attitudes and also rewarding children here for their hard work.